 If you are fortunate to boast a balcony or deck where guests can soak in the views, it is important that you include rules for how guests should use these areas specifically.
 It can also pose a risk to babies and toddlers.
 So, if your listing is family-friendly, remind your guests to practice extra caution in these areas.

 With regards to a hot tub or swimming pool, you should identify times during the day that they may access the pool.
-You can also include a list of items that aren’t allowed in the pool.
+You can also include a list of items that aren’t allowed in the pool like glassware or alcohol.

 If your property has a BBQ or other similar outdoor amenities, include in your house rules instructions for how to operate them.
 If there are specific cleaning instructions, you can include them here too.

 Hosts who have child-friendly rentals should take care to mention which areas should be avoided.
-You can also use your house rules as an opportunity to remind parents that they have the final responsibility of ensuring the safety of their children.
+You can also use your house rules as an opportunity to remind parents that they have the final responsibility of ensuring the safety of their children when staying in your vacation rental.

 There is nothing worse than being the victim of crime when you are on a business trip or family holiday.
 Even if your area boasts the lowest crime rate, it is still good practice to remind your guests about closing windows and locking doors.